 I suppose I need to start with God,

-And continue with that I at least still have a a bod.
+and continue with that I at least still have a bod.

 Family must be in the picture,

-I home that cranberry salad is of the right mixture.
+I hope that cranberry salad is of the right mixture.

 Loved ones and smiling faces galore,